Music Department Admissions

-Transfer students will receive a message in August, prior to Fall registration, that will state which courses they should register in.
+New Freshmen and new Transfer students will receive a Welcome Letter message in July, prior to Fall registration, that will state which courses they should register in.

 Seats have been saved for Transfer students, therefore some courses may appear to be FULL on the Campus Schedule of Classes until Transfer student enrollment begins.
 If a course is FULL the student has the option to add to the waitlist.
 The automated waitlist operates on a one-out, one-in basis.
 To be a full-time student you must be ENROLLED in 12 units.

 What courses should I take for the rest of the school year?